Planning & Parks

 The Ozaukee County Planning and Parks Department has been awarded close to $1,000,000 from the Wisconsin Department of Transportation's Transportation Alternative Program to re-pave and re-shoulder approximately 13 miles of the Ozaukee Interurban Trail.
 The re-paving will occur in 2024 on county-managed portions of off-road trail from County Highway O, north to County Road K.

-The trail sections that will be re-paved and re-shouldered can be seen in bold on this map:
+The trail sections that will be re-paved and re-shouldered can be seen in red on this map:

 Donate to Our Causes